Initiating a Wrongful Death Suit: The Basics

 While some of us are lucky enough to say that we have yet to lose someone we truly love, the truth is that countless individuals deal with such losses every second of the every day.
 When someone who played a major role in your life is gone, picking up the pieces can drain take all the strength you have left.
 For most, they will eventually find closure and hold the memory of those they lost dear.

 However, for those who lost a loved one due to the negligence of others, matters are quite different.
-At the J. Gonzalez Law Firm, in addition to our extensive knowledge of personal injury lawsuits, we also have expertise in a variety of different cases, including wrongful death.
+At the J. Gonzalez Injury Attorneys, in addition to our extensive knowledge of personal injury lawsuits, we also have expertise in a variety of different cases, including wrongful death.
 If someone you loved dearly was killed due to the carelessness of another party, we can help you and your family get the justice your deserve today.

 As wrongful death suits cover everything from construction accidents to car collisions, it’s important to know the facts if you suspect your loved one was a victim.
 While we know that your life will never be the same without that person, we have made it our mission to empower you and instill you with confidence within you if you lost a loved one to wrongful death.